cmckee786/SteamNews/README.md

 This will build the virtual python environment, install necessary dependencies and initialize the user `config.json` file into a default state shown in the schema below.
 This config file is built in this way to protect the user from exposing any IDs or unique Discord webhooks should they fork or implement their own repo which may also unintentionally become public.
+The `.gitignore` file is set to ignore `config.json` by default.

 From here `config.json` should be configured with the appropriate user provided Discord Guild ID, User ID, and desired games to be tracked.
 These can be derived via Discord developer mode found